Green-gecko25/Green-gecko25/README.md

 Hi I'm green-gecko!
-I am a 17 year old high school student junior aiming to get a job in Web Development.

 I'm extremely new to Git-Hub and Webdevelopment in General.
 I'm out here to post all of my projects, and encahance my Portfolio. 🗃️🗄️ I aim to build connections with others to get small jobs here and there, basically being a freelance Web Developer for some cash.  🙂👌💵